-York County Sheriff’s Office searching for suspect in multiple armed robberies
+York County Sheriff’s office searching for suspect in multiple armed robberies

 The York County Sheriff’s Office is searching for a suspect in multiple robberies.

-The sheriff’s office reported one attempted robbery and one armed robbery early Monday at two convenience stores off S.C.
-49 in Lake Wylie.
+The sheriff’s office reported one attempted robbery and one armed robbery Sunday night at two convenience stores off S.C.
+Highway 49 in Lake Wylie.
 The robberies happened around 3:30 a.m.
-Monday.

-Trent Faris, public information officer for the sheriff’s office, said law enforcement officials believe the suspect also is tied to four previous armed robberies and attempted armed robberies.
+Sheriff’s public information officer Trent Faris said law enforcement officials believe the suspect also is tied to four previous armed robberies and attempted armed robberies.
 The suspect’s vehicle is possibly a gold Chrysler Sebring, according to a York County Sheriff’s Office Facebook post.

 Anyone with information should call the York County Sheriff’s Office at 803-628-3059 or Crime Stoppers of York County at 1-877-409-4321.